 his female counterpart represented as a rainbow who connects the earth's oceans to

-heavenly waters -- creating a earthly/heavenly cycle.
+the heavenly waters -- creating a earthly/heavenly cycle.

 The ceremony then moved outside to honor Legba at the gate of the lakou.
 Songs for Legba were sung and ritual libations executed which I could not see from where I was standing.
 Lebga is the lwa that is always honored first.
 Legba is the lord of the crossroads and opens or closes the way.
 This is why he was saluted at the gate which acts as entryway from the road to the lakou.
 I was positioned right next to the drums and was using my sound recorder to collect rhythm and song samples.
 I was not the only one as many Haitians also had recording devices to capture the essence of these rituals.
 Unfortunately I did not leave Souvenance with my recorder so I don't have those samples to share but the video footage here -- while dark -- has clear examples of drum rhythms and various songs for Legba.